Anycubic Photon Zero Review – Budget Resin Printer

 - Accurate movements of the plate.

 - Easy leveling process.

 - Low resolution screen that causes lower XY quality for the print.

 - The printer fan blows resin smell from the printer.

 - The transparent cover is not insulating the printer and resin smell can get out.

 Where to buy the Photon Zero Budget Resin Printer?

 The Photon Zero from Anycubic can be bought from multiple stores.
 You can check the links below for the most up to date prices available:

-The Anycubic Photon Zero was provided by Gearbest for the purpose of this review, and all the opinions are my own.
+The Anycubic Photon Zero was provided by Gearbest for the purpose of this review.
+While the article includes affiliate links, all opinions are my own.